overlookmotel/sequelize-definer/README.md

 If a function is provided in place of a string, the function is called to get the key name.
 Function is called with arguments `( modelName, definition, definitions )`.

-	sequelize.defineAll( definitions, {
+	// primary key for model User will be UserId sequelize.defineAll( definitions, {
 		primaryKey: function(modelName) {
 			return modelName + 'Id';